 Upgrading to v18.x from v16.10

-References to our previous brand names Smartfile and Veristack are replaced with ExaVault everywhere.
+• Branding Consistency: All references to our old brand names Smartfile and Veristack have been replaced with ExaVault.

-The previous "Django" administration panel which provided direct access to the internal database is no longer included or supported.
+• Streamlined Administration: The deprecated “Django” admin panel is no longer included or supported.

-User roles are replaced with attributes on the User object.
-(Existing users will be seamlessly migrated.)
+• Simpler User Management: User roles are now expressed as attributes on the User object.
+Existing users are migrated automatically.

-SMS-based 2FA now requires that you provide your own Twilio credentials.
+• 2FA Security: SMS-based 2FA now uses and requires your own Twilio credentials.

 This upgrade will require downtime for your current production system.
 You need to power down your existing installation VM long enough to copy the data to the new VM.